vmware/vmware-aria-operations-integration-sdk/docs/references/python_project/index.md

   the data correctly.
 If this method is omitted, a `describe.xml` file should be manually created inside the `conf` directory with the same data.
 Generally, this is only necessary when using advanced features of the `describe.xml` file that are not present in this method.

+!!! note

+    The adapter is stateless.
+This means the adapter cannot store any data for use in later method calls.